mark-tasaka/CPlusPlus-Gibberish-Text-Generator/README.md

 ----------------

+Update 1.03: 2022-12-27

+Updated files to add more functionality.

 Update 1.02: 2022-12-26

 More rules for the Gibberish Text generator added to the Readme file.
 As well, additional functionality added to existing files.